internetarchive/dweb-mirror/USING.md

 * Normally you'll see an indicator for HTTP, which is Green when the gateway can talk to the Archive, and Red when you are offline.
 * Next to that might be indicators for WebTorrent or IPFS if they have been enabled.

-TODO check what happens when click on them...
+[issue#183](https://github.com/internetarchive/dweb-mirror/issues/183) These buttons should control whether IPFS/WebTorrent are enabled

 * Then comes an indicator for this page, whether it is being crawled, and if so how much has been stored.

-TODO size indicator broken on first page.
+[issue#168](https://github.com/internetarchive/dweb-mirror/issues/168) Size indicator is wrong on first page.

-* Next comes a "Reload" button, you can click this to force it to check with the archive for an up to date list.
+* If the mirror is online to the Internet Archive (HTTP shows Green) then next comes a "Reload" button, you can click this to force it to check with the Archive for an up to date list.
-Of course it only works when "HTTP" is shown Green.
-TODO grey out button when HTTP=red

 It is most useful on collections when someone else has added something, but your gateway might be remembering an old version.
 * Then there is a Settings button which brings up a page that includes status of any crawls.
 * Finally there is a Home button which will bring you back to this page.